A Local’s London 4 Days Itinerary: See the Best of London

 If you’re staying in Zone 1 (city centre) which is my recommendation, then you may from time to time use either underground or bus.
 As said above, you can pay contactless (my preferred way) or with Oyster Visitor or Travelcard if travelling as a family or in a large group.

-It’s a million dollar question. 😅 Good weather is NEVER guaranteed in London, even if you come during the summer months.
-At the time of writing this blog post (July 2024), the weather is at 17 degrees C (64 F), it’s cold, rainy and grey.
+It’s a million dollar question.
+Good weather is NEVER guaranteed in London, even if you come during the summer months.

 As a Londoner, my number one advice is DON’T visit during the winter months, from January to March.
 It is cold all the time, it’s very rainy, windy, barely any sun, so avoid at all costs!

-Your safest bet would be July and August, if lucky, you can even experience some proper summer temperatures, though don’t get your hopes up!
-May, June and September can be pleasant too.
+Your safest bet would be July and August, and if lucky, you can even experience some proper summer temperatures!
+May, June and September can be pleasant months to visit too.

 I personally love London in December too because the Christmas vibes are the best!
 Yes, it’s cold, but it is still not rainy and windy like in Jan-Mar, and there’s mulled wine on every corner to keep you warm.